DataDog/datadogpy/README.md

 In order to use DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=python).

-### Instantiate the DogStatsD client
+### Instantiate the DogStatsD client with UDP

-Once the Datadog Python Library is installed, instantiate the StatsD client in your code:
+Once the Datadog Python Library is installed, instantiate the StatsD client using UDP in your code:

 ```python
 from datadog import statsd